 I lived in Illinois for 13 years and only visited Chicago… once. 😅

-We toured with Chicago Cruise Lines, which offers a wide variety of “cruises”: Architecture Cruise (the one we took), History Cruise, Architectural Cocktail Cruise (fancy), Fireworks Cruise, Architecture/History Lake Cruise in the early morning, and lastly, the Jazz Cocktail Cruise.
-All these cruises take around 90 minutes- except the fireworks one is 2 hours- and they all cost $45 (!!!) per adult ticket, $24 for ages 7-12, and children under 6 are free.
-I’ve bought a lot of tickets in my travels, and this is certainly on the extreme steep end of the spectrum.
-Nonetheless, it’s a fantastic way to tour the downtown skyscrapers and historic buildings, as well as get live commentary by the guide.
-The daily tours run periodically throughout the day.
-Be advised, there aren’t a ton of them (4 to 6 a day, depending on time of the year), so if you want to do a tour, my advice is to make sure you check the times and are at the pier when need be.
-The last tour is usually around 4pm or 6pm (depending on when you go and the tour).
+We toured with Chicago Cruise Lines, which offers a variety of cruises – we chose the Architecture Cruise.
+All their cruises take around 90 minutes (except the one with fireworks) and tickets for all cruises are $45 (age 12+), $24 (ages 7-12), and children under 6 are free.
+It’s a tad pricey, but also a fantastic way to tour the downtown skyscrapers and historic buildings while getting live commentary from the guide.
+The daily tours run periodically, however please be advised, there aren’t a ton of them – 4 to 6 per day, depending on time of the year.
+My advice is to book in advance and definitely be at the pier when required.
+The last tour is typically around 4pm or 6pm, depending on when you go and which tour.
 The Chicago Cruise Lines website has all the exact times listed for the different times of the year: https://www.chicagoline.com/.

-The boat is wide open, so you get a 360-degree view of the buildings as you slowly float your way through the canals, and it’s easy to get pictures without anything obstructing you.
-We went on the last tour of the day, so the sun was setting and it was cooling off (we went in June), so it was very pleasant and enjoyable.
-The guide was very knowledgeable about the city of Chicago and gave a lot of information about the various buildings that line the canal.
-We learned about the Merchandise Mart– known as The Mart– which is so large that it had its own zip code until 2008.
-When it opened in 1930, it was the largest building in the entire world; however, it’s been easily surpassed by today’s buildings.
+The boat is wide open, so you get a lovely 360-degree view of the city as you slowly float your way through the canals.
+We went in June, on the last tour of the day, so the sun was setting and it was cooling off, making it was very pleasant and enjoyable.
+The guide was extremely knowledgeable about the city of Chicago and gave loads of information about the various buildings lining the canal.
+We learned about the Merchandise Mart– known locally as “The Mart” – which is so large that it had its own zip code until 2008.
+When it opened in 1930, it was the largest building in the entire world.

 The next day we headed to Millennium Park, where the famous Bean is located.
-It’s actually called Cloud Gate, but nobody calls it that, and if you do, I promise that you will immediately out yourself as a tourist.
-Even though I had never been to Chicago before this, growing up in Illinois you hear about it all the time, and we know it’s almost exclusively referred to as The Bean.
-In fact, I didn’t even know it had a different, formal name until researching it before we went.
-It’s a public sculpture, and therefore completely free to view (although parking in the surrounding area will cost you) and has been in the park since 2006.
-I was surprised at how dirty it was up close and personal, because from far away, it looks so clean and shiny.
-It needed a good bath, badly.
+Officially called Cloud Gate, I’ve never heard anyone call it that.
+Growing up in Illinois you hear about it all the time and it’s essentially exclusively referred to as “The Bean”.
+I was honestly unaware it had a different, formal name until researching it before we went.
+A public sculpture, it was installed in 2006, and is completely free to view (parking will cost $$).
+Truthfully, I was rather surprised by how dirty it was up close, because from far away, it looks so clean and shiny.
+It needed a good bath.

-And with that, I say, DA BEARSSSSSS.
+And with that, I say, DA BEARSSSS! 🐻🧡💙